idealconceptz/test1/README.md

 npm run build  # Test production build
 ```

-## If We Shipped Next Week, I'd Focus On...
+## If We Shipped Next Week, I'd Focus On

 - Go through the requirements, check the app matches them correctly - perhaps discuss with te product owner if some adjustments need making to the app, or whether changes to the requirements would be beneficial
 - There is no interaction between users so the app is missing a vital component